jmonlong/workshop-hprc-hugo24/README.md

 ```

 The JupyterHub should be accessible at the public IP through HTTP (https://<IP> won't work!).
+The password is `hugo24pangenome`

+Note: see *Issues* below if docker doesn't start.

 # Prepare an instance from scratch